• About

 When completing your MBA applications, it’s tempting to answer every possible question.
 The optional essay, however, has the word “optional” right in its name.
 MBA programs value self-awareness in their applicants; you can demonstrate this by recognizing what material is appropriate to include—if any—in the optional essay.

-Optional: Please provide any additional insight or information that you have not addressed elsewhere (e.g., atypical choice of evaluators, factors affecting academic performance, unexplained job gaps or changes).
+The following essay prompt is optional: Please provide any additional insight or information that you have not addressed elsewhere (e.g., atypical choice of references, factors affecting academic performance, unexplained job gaps or changes).
 Complete this question only if you feel your candidacy is not fully represented by this application.
 (300 words)

 This is not the place to add another main essay.
 If you had a particularly difficult semester academically, it could be helpful to share some context for what was happening in your life during this time.
 If you have a six-month gap in your resume, provide some details to help the admissions team understand your situation.